 Fire protection systems for weather decks

 The second area of focus of WP10 is to research, analyse and test innovative fire protection solutions for open weather decks on ro-ro ships.
 Weather decks present unique fire detection and suppression challenges, which may benefit greatly from new technological fire detection and suppression solutions.
 In this context, initial tests of a fully autonomous fire monitor system have conducted.
 The primary goal of these initial tests was to determine the general viability of such a system for the protection of weather decks on ro-ro ships.
-The tests were successful in showing that an autonomous fire monitor system is indeed able to rapidly detect fires, accurately locate them, and successfully target them in a matter of seconds, and without any human involvement.
-Actual fires suppression tests will be conducted at a later stage of the project.
+The tests were successful in showing that an autonomous fire monitor system is indeed able to rapidly detect fires, accurately locate them, and successfully target them in a matter of seconds, and without any human involvement, refer to Figure 4.

 Improved fire test procedures for alternative fire protection systems